tetrakai1/GetFeats/README.md

          - A point from this layer is used to select nearby features in the **Source** layer.
          - Must have a *Point* geometry.
    - **Field Name Map**
-     - Here the **Source** layer fields are mapped to the **Output** layer fields.
+     - Here the **Source** layer fields are mapped to the **Output** table fields.
        - Both are comma-separated lists.
          - Leading/trailing white space will be stripped out.
+       - Values can be selected from the combobox or typed manually.
+         - Note that suggestions for the **Output** fields come from the **Target** layer.
        - The results will populate the [Table](#output-table).
      - Source
-       - Values can be selected from the combobox or typed manually.
        - At least one value must be a field in the **Source** layer.
        - Repeated values are allowed.
        - Values not corresponding to a **Source** field will fill that column of the [Table](#output-table).